christoffer-nylen/backstrace/README.md

 [grep](https://man7.org/linux/man-pages/man1/grep.1.html) is used to print the lines that matches a pattern.

-PATTERNS are interpreted as basic regular expressions (the default when using grep).
+PATTERNS are interpreted as basic regular expressions (default option in grep).
 ## Syntax
 backstrace [OPTION...]
 [PATTERN ..]
 [FILE]